paynesa/multimodal/README.md

 ```
 would successfully exclude the Spanish word 'cara' so that only the English words 'car' and 'cat' are processed.

 Additionally, you should place all unprocessed image embeddings in .txt file(s) in a single directory with nothing else in it.
 These text files must be readable by [pandas](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html).
 We further recommend that you place your magnitude word embeddings in a directory with nothing else in it (seperate from the location of your unprocessed image embeddings).
-It will then be possible to save your processed image embeddings and training sets to this dictionary.
+In this directory, you should also create two subdirectories: OOV and no_OOV.
+It will then be possible to save your processed image embeddings and training sets to this directory, placing the corresponding training sets in OOV and no_OOV subdirectories.

 ## load_data.py
 This file loads and cleans your data before creating the training sets for the model creation.